jboss-eap-up-and-running/.github/profile/README.md

 * Examples for JBoss EAP can be installed in OpenShift using a `ProjectHelmChartRepository` by following [these instructions](https://jboss-eap-up-and-running.github.io/helm-charts/)

+## Examples for JBoss EAP 8

+* [eap8-getting-started](https://github.com/jboss-eap-up-and-running/eap8-getting-started) is a "Hello World" Jakarta EE  10 application to demonstrate deployment of EAP 8 applications on OpenShift.
+* [eap8-with-postgres](https://github.com/jboss-eap-up-and-running/eap8-with-postgres) is a Jakarta EE 10 application that connects to a PostgreSQL Database

+## Examples for JBoss EAP XP5

+* [eap-xp5-getting-started](https://github.com/jboss-eap-up-and-running/eap-xp5-getting-started) is a "Hello World" Jakarta EE  10 application to demonstrate deployment of EAP XP5 applications on OpenShift using Bootable Jar.

 ## Examples for JBoss EAP 7.4

 * [eap7-getting-started](https://github.com/jboss-eap-up-and-running/eap7-getting-started) is a "Hello World" Jakarta EE application to demonstrate deployment of EAP 7 applications on OpenShift.